 Fractional Club membership was asset backed - which meant it gave Mr and Mrs A more than just holiday rights.
-It also included a share in the net sale proceeds of a property named on their Purchase Agreement (the 'Allocated Property') after their membership term ends.
+It also included a share in the net sale proceeds of a property named on their purchase agreement (the 'Allocated Property') after their membership term was due to end.